daninnewyork/Bloodhound/README.md

         log(value); // 123
     }).done();

+#### Promise.hash

+Returns a promise that will be resolved with an object.
+The object's keys will match the keys of the object passed in, and the object's values will represent the resolved values of the incoming object's promises, or the reasons it was rejected.

+    Promise.hash({
+        'key1': 'you can use normal values',
+        'key2': Promise.delay(30, 'and resolved values'),
+        'key3': Promise.reject('even rejections')
+    }).then(function(results) {
+        log(results.key1); // 'you can use normal values' log(results.key2); // 'and resolved values'
+        log(results.key3); // 'even rejections'
+    }).done();

 #### Promise.defer

-*DEPRECATED* This method is only provided for compatibility with any existing legacy promise code you may be using.
+*DEPRECATED!* This method is only provided for compatibility with any existing legacy promise code you may be using.
 You are encouraged instead to use the Promise constructor to return a promise.